julien-arino/julien-arino.github.io/_posts/2018-12-09-US-measles-cases.markdown

 I am currently finishing up some work started ages ago that deals with spatial aspects in vaccination.
 The work was motivated by an outbreak of polio that started in northern Nigeria in 2002-2003, following a vaccine scare episode.
 In order to illustrate the benefits of vaccination, in these days of elevated anti-vaccine activity, I like to use the example of measles.
 The US data is available online, although like the SARS data that I discussed elsewhere, getting the entire dataset requires a bit of editing.
 So this post will serve as a means to disseminate the result of my editing of that data.
 And produce a graph of said data.

 Measles strikes close to home for me: as a six year old kid, despite having received vaccination, I caught measles.
 (The vaccine, especially in early years, was not always most efficacious.
-This is one of the reasons it was later recommended to administer a booster shot, which makes the vaccine extremely efficacious.
-The booster shot recommendation came in 1989 in the US.
-I was in my last year of high school at the time.)
-Even though I did not require hospitalisation, I had to spend quite some time at home (both for me and to avoid contaminating others).
+This is one of the reasons it was later recommended to administer a booster shot, which makes the vaccine extremely efficacious; see below.)

 **Update:** as of 6 June, there had been 1,022 cases of measles in the US in 2019.
 That is the most cases since the effect of the double dose of vaccine kicked in in the early nineties!
 The data and figures were updated accordingly.